arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/features.md

 </Feature>

 <Feature title="Input Voltage" image="power">
-Power your the VIN pin/barrel jack at up to 6-24V.
+Power your the VIN pin/barrel jack at up to 6-24 V.
 </Feature>

 </FeatureList>